pdgilbert/LoRaGPS/README.md

 }
 ```
 One important reason *NOT* to broadcast the pseudo AIS over VHF radio is that these MMSI
 need not be legitimate.
-These are only used locally to identify the senser systems (which
+These are only used locally to identify the sensor systems (which
 may be on boats but do not have registered MMSI identifiers).
 The first three digits of the
 MMSI is a MID country code (in the message type used).
 This can be used to get OpenCPN to
 indicate a country flag (316 is Canada, 338 is USA).